 How Much You Spend vs. How Much You Make

 Bear with me a moment.
 Yes, this first point is obvious, but you’d be amazed at how quickly common sense flies out the window.
 It happens when you lay eyes on that sexy front porch, large backyard, man-cave in the basement, or granite kitchen island.
 Far too many homebuyers quickly lose focus of their financial limitations when emotion enters the picture.

-To determine the amount of money you should spend on your house, it’s helpful to simplify it down to how much you can afford to pay each month.
-When you obtain a mortgage, your monthly payment depends on the size of the loan, so obviously a more expensive house is going to cost you more each month.
+Not sure how to figure out how much to spend?
+Start with how much you can afford to pay a month.
+When you obtain a mortgage, your monthly payment depends on the size of the loan, so obviously, a more expensive house is going to cost you more each month.
 It’s much easier to think of a house cost as “$1,000 per month” than $154,997.”

 Many people buy a home based on the belief that they will be getting a raise soon or some other financial windfall will come their way.
 Don’t be that person.
 Buy with what you can afford today, and if that windfall comes, you can pay off your mortgage even faster.